hentaiOS-Infrastructure/goldmark-tgmd/README.md

 ### Usage 🛠️

+The library can be used in two ways: via the simple `Convert` function for quick conversions, or by integrating it as an extension into a `goldmark` instance for more control.

+#### Simple Usage

-The library provides a convenient `Convert` function that handles all rendering.
+The `Convert` function handles all the rendering and accepts configuration options.

 ```go
 package main